 If you are looking to raise a reliable meat source, then look no further than rabbits.

-They may seem small, but because they reproduce so quickly one rabbit can give anywhere from 125 pounds to 250 pounds of meat per year (depending on how frequently the doe is bred and how many kits per litter.)
+They may seem small, but because they reproduce so quickly one rabbit can give anywhere from 125-250 pounds of meat per year (depending on how frequently the doe is bred and how many kits per litter.)

 There is much to learn about raising rabbits for meat, but they are a perfect fit for any size homestead.